Matthew Remski

 Matthew S. Remski (born 1971) is a yoga practitioner and author who has written on the connection between yoga and conspiracy theories.
 His work has been informed by his past experience as a cult member.
 Remski was instrumental in exposing inappropriate physical contact in Yoga classes through an article that he wrote for The Walrus in 2018.
+He has followed this up with books on the same theme such as his 2019 Practice and All is Coming and his 2024 Surviving Modern Yoga.

 Early life

 Matthew Remski was born in Michigan in 1971 and schooled as a Roman Catholic at Michael's Choir School, Toronto.
 From 1990 he worked as a church organist and choir conductor.
 From 1991 to 1994 he studied English literature at the University of Toronto, but did not graduate.

 Buddhism and yoga

 In 1996 Remski began "an extensive study" of Michael Roach's approach to Gelukpa Tibetan Buddhism.
 He received a Tantric initiation from Roach's lama, Khen Rinpoche Geshe Lobsang Tharchin, in 1998, visited India and Sera Mey monastery in Tibet, and studied Tibetan.
 From 2000, he lived in Endeavour Academy, Wisconsin Dells, in the kundalini-style cult of Charles Anderson.
 In 2003 he trained in Kripalu-style yoga with Darren John Main in Costa Rica, and in 2004 began to teach yoga, in his view prematurely, in Wisconsin.
 In 2005 he obtained a 250-hour certificate in yoga therapy at the Rocky Mountain Institute of Yoga and Ayurveda.
 In 2007 he began to teach yoga and ayurveda in Toronto.
 In 2008 Remski studied Jyotish Shastra, an East Indian form of astrology, at the Vidya Institute.
 He began to blog on issues to do with yoga, especially sexual abuse by yoga gurus and his "What are We Actually Doing in Asana" project, and is viewed as a leading thinker on these topics by other yoga practitioners.
 In 2014 he obtained a 500-hour yoga educator certificate from the Nosara Yoga Institute.